Skip to Content

 Consider making a shortened list (like 2-3 things) of really meaningful activities that you would like to accomplish in November and December.
 When January rolls around, you’ll want to have made sure that where you chose to spend your limited time and energy meant something!

-5. Refuse help.
+5. Refuse help

-The fifth, and final mistake pregnant women make around the holidays is that they don’t, or won’t, or can’t, ask for help.
+The fifth, and final mistake pregnant women make around the holidays is that they don’t, won’t, or can’t ask for help.
 Modern women have believed the lies that a) we can do it by ourselves and b) we have to do it by ourselves.
+No pregnant woman is an island and honestly, life drastically improves by letting others help.

 What you could do instead.

 The next time the bagger at the grocery store offers to take your groceries to your car, accept that help.
 With a smile!
+When your partner asks how they can help, make them a list.
+When a friend offers to wrap presents for you, go for it.
+Even if they don’t do it as well as you!

 5 Mistakes Pregnant Women Make Around the Holidays